awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-spf.md

 ## Adding an SPF Record<a name="send-email-authentication-spf-records"></a>

-To publish an SPF record, you have to add a new record to the DNS configuration for your domain\.
+To publish an SPF record, you have to add a new TXT record to the DNS configuration for your domain\.
 The procedures for updating DNS records vary depending on which DNS or web hosting provider you use\.

 The following table includes links to the documentation for several common providers\.
 This list isn't exhaustive, and inclusion in this list isn't an endorsement or recommendation of any company's products or services\.
 If your provider isn't listed in the table, you can probably still publish an SPF record\.